ASLP-lab/Hum-Dial/README.md

 - All participants are strictly prohibited from using any part of the official test set for training or parameter tuning.
 The use of test labels or any test data leakage will result in disqualification.

 ### Baseline
+The competition provides a baseline system built upon [Easy Turn](https://github.com/ASLP-lab/Easy-Turn) and [OSUM-EChat](https://github.com/ASLP-lab/OSUM).This baseline serves as a reproducible and extensible starting point, helping participants better benchmark their systems and ensuring fair comparison across different approaches.